 So, the strong message from climate models is that the world will very likely continue warming through 2100, although there's some uncertainty about just how much.
 Additional warming, of course, has consequences for many of the observed trends that we've already discussed in this lesson (melting ice, sea-level rise, and even extreme weather).
 For example, climate models predict sea-level increases (credit: Intergovernmental Panel on Climate Change) ranging from about a half meter (about 1.5 feet) to about one meter (a little more than 3 feet) by 2100, depending on future greenhouse gas emissions and additional warming.
 These are global averages, of course, and there's less skill in regional predictions.
 This is also true for extreme weather predictions.
 While GCMs suggest further increases in extreme heat episodes (and reductions in extreme cold), more heavy rain events and an increased intensity of tropical cyclones, they don't have much skill in describing where these trends may be felt the most (or the least).
 In other words, climate models aren't yet skillful at making detailed local predictions about how the weather at your hometown or in your state may change over the next 100 years.

 If the state of the climate for the next 100 years depends on human activity, what are we to do?
 That question is the source of most of the debate surrounding climate change, because potential solutions affect worldwide economic, energy, and environmental policies.
-Taking quick, drastic actions to reduce greenhouse gas emissions and limit future warming would require major lifestyle changes in the developed world.
-On the flip side, doing nothing will likely cause a future warming toward the higher end of projections (which likely comes along with the greatest ice melting, sea-level rises, etc.).
+Taking quick, far-reaching actions to reduce greenhouse gas emissions and limit future warming would require major policy and lifestyle changes in the developed world.
+On the flip side, doing nothing will likely cause a future warming toward the higher end of projections, which will likely cause the greatest strain on communities and infrastructure.
 Society can also act incrementally to reduce greenhouse gas emissions by increasing energy efficiency, reducing fossil fuel usage, and increasing the use of alternative energy sources like wind and solar power.
 Some liken such actions to "buying insurance" to protect against the worst potential consequences of global warming (spend some money now to protect against spending a lot more money later in dealing with the worst consequences).
 While we're not going to spend much time discussing various solutions, before we end the lesson, I want to cover one historical case when society essentially chose to "buy insurance" to protect against a harmful environmental change.
 Up next, we'll talk about the ozone layer.